i386koba/CelluCon.BlueJelly/ESP32BLE/README.md

     Take this into account in your designs.

-    If the value of a characteristic is greater than this amount, then only the first 20 bytes of the data will be transmitted.It is likely that your own BLE server application is going to expose its own set of characteristics.
+    If the value of a characteristic is greater than this amount, then only the first 20 bytes of the data will be transmitted.

+    It is likely that your own BLE server application is going to expose its own set of characteristics.

     Through a characteristic you can set and get the value as a binary piece of storage, however this may betoo low level for you.

     An alternative is to utilize the features of the C++ language and model your ownspecialized characteristic as a sub class of BLECharacteristic.

-    This could then encapsulate the lowerlevel value's getter and setter with your own customized version.For example, if your characteristic represented a temperature, you could create:
+    This could then encapsulate the lowerlevel value's getter and setter with your own customized version.

+    For example, if your characteristic represented a temperature, you could create:

         class MyTemperatureCharacteristic: public BLECharacteristic {
             MyTemperature(): BleCharacteristic(BLEUUID(MYUUID)) {